Hunter Shepard: Professional

 Shepard began the 2021–22 season with the Bears but was scratched for the first two games of the season.
 He was subsequently re-assigned to the ECHL on October 20, 2021.
-Upon being re-assigned, Shepard matched his career-high 40 saves en route to a win over the Greenville Swamp Rabbits in the Stingrays season opener.
+Upon being re-assigned, Shepard matched his career-high 40 saves en route to a win over the Greenville Swamp Rabbits in his team's season opener.
 Following the win, Shepard was recalled to the Bears on October 28.
 He was returned to the ECHL on November 4 and he won his second game of the season before being recalled again on November 10.
 He made his season debut for the Bears on November 14 in a 5–2 loss to the Charlotte Checkers.
-Shepard posted a 1–4–2 record with a 3.43 goals against average and .903 save percentage for the Stingrays before being recalled to the AHL on December 21.
-He won two games over the Wilkes-Barre/Scranton Penguins to bring his save percentage from .808 to .901 and his goals-against average down to 2.34.
-Shepard played one more game against the Penguins on January 8 but spent the majority of the month on the Capitals taxi squad.
+Collectively, Shepard posted a 1–4–2 record with a 3.43 GAA and .903 save percentage for the Stingrays before being recalled to the AHL on December 21.
+He won two games over the Wilkes-Barre/Scranton Penguins to bring his save percentage from .808 to .901 and his GAA down to 2.34.
+Shepard played one more game against the Penguins on January 8 but spent the majority of the month on the Capitals' taxi squad.
 During the month of February, Shepard remained with the Bears as a backup for Zach Fucale while starting goaltender Pheonix Copley stayed up with the Washington Capitals.
 However, after surrendering three goals in a loss to the Hartford Wolf Pack on March 5, Shepard was re-assigned to the ECHL on March 7.
 In a seven-game stretch with the Stingrays, Shepard posted a 4–3–0 record including a shutout on March 16 against the Greenville Swamp Rabbits.
 He started in 13 of the Stingrays final 18 games and completed the season with a 12–9–2–0 record.
 After the Stingrays were eliminated from playoff contention, Shepard was recalled to the AHL level on April 21, 2022, to finish out the season with the Bears.
 On May 7, Shepard earned his first NHL recall hours before the Capitals began Game 3 of their first-round series against the Florida Panthers.
-He did not make his NHL debut before being replaced with Copley on May 13 as the Capitals third goaltender.
+He did not make his NHL debut before being replaced by Copley on May 13 as the Capitals' third goaltender.